 • The Proceedings Editors will oversee the creation of the publication of proceedings from the annual conference, including managing submissions, review, publishing, and dissemination.
 The Editors may attend Executive Board meetings as nonvoting members.

 - Conference Committee: The Conference Committee shall be composed of a Conference Chair, Program Chair, Registration Coordinator, Volunteer Coordinator, Awards Committee Chair and Exhibitor Coordinator.
-As the Conference Chair rotates off, the Program Chair becomes the Conference Chair.
 The Conference Committee shall be responsible for planning and developing the program for the annual MIDTESOL conference and organizing the following year’s conference.
-The Program Chair shall be appointed by the Executive Board based on a set membership state rotation.
+Conference and program chairs will be appointed by the Executive Board for a two-year term, with each ending on alternating years.
+The first year of each term will be a Future Chair position, and second year a Chair position.
 The Awards Chair and Exhibitor Coordinator shall be appointed by the Executive Board and serve a three-year term, while the Registration and Volunteer Coordinator shall be appointed by the Conference Chair with executive board approval and serve a one-year term.

 - Nominating Committee: The Nominating Committee shall be composed of a Chair who is the Immediate Past President and the Members at Large of the Executive Board.
 It shall actively solicit from the MIDTESOL membership nominations for all positions on the Executive Board to be filled.
 It shall prepare a slate of nominees, endeavoring to provide geographic, institutional, and professional balance based on a résumé and at least one reference from a current or former employer to be checked by the nominating committee.
 It shall secure the Executive Board’s approval of the slate.
 It shall be responsible for preparing and distributing the ballot to all members along with biographical information of all candidates.
 The Chair will be responsible for managing the ballots and communicating the results.
 The Committee shall comply with all other election procedures in the Constitution & Bylaws.